f2rkan/customer-balance-tracking/README.md

    SELECT * FROM musteri_fatura_table;
    ```

-5. You can execute queries to test the JPA operations implemented in Java.
+5. You can execute queries to test the Spring Data JPA operations implemented in Java.
 Here’s an example query to calculate the maximum debt date for each customer:
    ```sql
    WITH BorcHesabi AS (
        SELECT